meganr28/null-collision-volumes-cuda/README.md

 Null-collision approaches to unbiased, heterogeneous volume rendering involve augmenting a heterogeneous volume with "null particles."
 This is done by storing the maximum density of the volume and using it as the basis for sampling the volume.
 These null particles serve to "homogenize" the volume, which allows us to analytically sample the transmittance.
 The diagram below visualizes this process.

 There are three main medium interaction events that can occur: the **absorption**, **scattering**, and **null-scattering** events.
-The absorption event means that the path has terminated, as the remaining light throughput has been absorb by the medium.
+The absorption event means that the path has terminated, as the remaining light throughput has been absorbed by the medium.
 Scattering means that Next Event Estimation is performed at the position where the scattering event occured, and then the phase function of the medium is sampled at that location to determine a new outgoing direction `wi` for the ray.
 This is essentially like sampling the BSDF for a surface, which generates an `wi`, a pdf value, and `f`.
 Finally, null scattering means that the ray continues to traverse the medium in the same direction, where a new sample point through the medium will be generated and the next interaction event will occur.

 ![](img/final/figures/null_scattering_diagram.png)